mlte-team/mlte/docs/docs/development.md

 bash start.sh
 ```

-This exposes the backend on the host at `localhost:8080`, and the frontend at `localhost:8080`.
+This exposes the backend on the host at `localhost:8080`, and the frontend at `localhost:8000`.
 By default, PostgreSQL database is used in a container, and the data is mapped to the local `./pgdata` folder.

 You can CTRL+C to stop seeing the output in the console, but the containers will continue running.
-You can check back the current logs at any time with:
+You can check the current logs at any time with:

 ```bash
 # From inside the docker/deployment folder